Albacore (dinghy): Popularity

 About 8,200 Albacores have been built.
 The class is actively raced in Canada, the United Kingdom, and the United States.
 Albacores are also used for adult and youth sail training, and for leisure sailing.

 The Albacore was ranked 16th most popular one-design sailboat in North America in 2010 by Sailing Anarchy, and 38th most popular in the UK from 2001 to 2011 by Yachts and Yachting.

 There is a particularly large concentration of Albacores in Toronto, Ontario, Canada where the Friday night club series sees an average of 45 boats and peaks of over 60 boats on the start line every Friday during the summer sailing season.

 Older Albacores are commonly found in vacation areas such as Ontario Cottage country.

 Competitions

 The Albacore class offers an active racing program, attracting experienced sailors as well as new enthusiasts.
 With local club racing, regional regattas, and international championships, the class provides racing opportunities for every level of experience and interest.
 In addition, Albacores compete with other boats in a mixed fleet by means of the Portsmouth Yardstick handicap scheme.
 Its Portsmouth number is 1062 and its D-PN is 90.3.

 The Class has a biannual International (World) Championship with the venue alternating between the three key countries where the class is sailed.
 The earliest such event was in 1971, and was won by Canadians Jack Langmaid and Nancy Langmaid in a Fairey Marine Albacore.
-The 2005 International Championship was held in Lyme Regis in Dorset, UK.
-The 2007 championship was held at the West River Sailing Club in Galesville, USA.
-The 2009 championship was held in Largs, Scotland, UK and was won by US sailors Barney Harris and David Byron.
-The 2011 International Championship was held in Toronto, Canada and was again won by Harris and Byron.
-The 2013 International Championship was held in Abersoch, UK and once again was won by Harris and Byron.
-The 2015 championships was held in Sarasota, USA and won by Canadians sailors George Carter and Almir Tavares.
-The 2017 Albacore Internationals was hosted by the Weymouth and Portland National Sailing Academy in the UK August 5–11, 2017 and won by Tom Lonsdale and Stephen Graham.
-The 2019 championship was held in Shelburne, Canada and was won by Neville Herbert and Mark Fowler from the UK.

-The 2023 Albacore International Championship will be held at the South Caernarvonshire Yacht Club (SCYC) Abersoch, UK 29 July to 4 August 2023.